 What is Transitional Living?

-transitional living what is transitional living Design for Recovery
+what is transitional living

 Transitional living is the blanket term for a house where people temporarily reside as they readjust to regular life.
 It is a type of housing program that provides structure, supervision, counseling, and assistance for homeless youth or people struggling with addiction or domestic problems.
 Most young people consider transitional living after a major life change, such as completing a treatment program or being released from prison.
 Transitional living is typically run by governmental agencies, religious groups, and charitable organizations.